sshalem/Spring-Boot/06-Caching/README.md

 1. add MAVEN dependency above
 2. enable cache for the application
 3. Since we use EhCache3 , I will config it using a Configuration Class (In EhCache2 , we need to create ehcache.xml)
 	a.
-I will configure Ehcache programmatically,
+I will configure Ehcache programmatically
+4. create a custom `CacheEventListener`
-4. make methods in Service Layer cachable
+5. make methods in Service Layer cachable
-5. Test Caching
+6. Test Caching

 ### [Which CacheManager to use](#-)